lammps/lammps/doc/src/mdi.rst

   .. parsed-literal::

      *engine* args = none
-       *plugin* args = name keyword value keyword value ... name = name of plugin library, e.g. lammps means a liblammps.so library will be loaded keywords = *mdi* or *infile* or *extra* or *command* *mdi* value = args passed to MDI for driver to operate with plugins *infile* value = filename the engine will read at start-up *extra* value = aditional command-line args to pass to engine library when loaded *command value = a LAMMPS input script command to execute
+     *plugin* args = name keyword value keyword value name = name of plugin library, e.g. lammps means a liblammps.so library will be loaded keywords = *mdi* or *infile* or *extra* or *command* *mdi* value = args passed to MDI for driver to operate with plugins *infile* value = filename the engine will read at start-up *extra* value = aditional command-line args to pass to engine library when loaded *command* value = a LAMMPS input script command to execute

 Examples
 """"""""